 Mary Wurm (1860–1938)

-Steel engraving from the collection Manskopf, UB Frankfurt
+Steel engraving from the Manskopf Collection, University Library of Frankfurt

-Mary Wurm was the eldest sister of the pianists Mathilde and Adela Verne.
-As a child, Mary came to Stuttgart, where she studied for eight years.
-After her return to London she heard and Nathalie Janotha on stage and was so impressed that she applied for a study place with Clara Schumann.
-Latter was as a matter of principle not taking any students coming from Stuttgart, but since Mary Wurm was able to produce many recommendations, Clara made an exception.
-Although she was already a well-known pianist in England, it took her a long time to convince Clara Schumann of her talent and had to start from the scratch.
-In 1884 her teacher enabled her to perform in a concert, together with Joseph Joachim and the cellist Alfredo Piatti in London.
-Wurm mainly gave concerts in England and Germany, where she lived until her death.
-She was praised for her exceptionally beautiful legato and in 1914 she published a Practical Preschool as teaching material of Elisabeth Caland in Hannover and lobbied for its distribution.
+Mary Wurm was the oldest sister of the pianists Mathilde and Adela Verne.
+As a child, Mary came to Stuttgart where she studied for eight years.
+After her return to London, she heard Nathalie Janotha there and was so impressed by the latter that she applied for studies with Clara Schumann.
+The latter did not accept any students from Stuttgart, as a matter of principle, but still made an exception, as Mary Wurm was able to present numerous recommendations.
+Although Mary was already a quite well-known pianist in Britain, it took her some time to convince Clara Schumann of her talent but still had to start from scratch with her.
+Nevertheless, in 1884, her teacher ensured she could perform in a concert together with Joseph Joachim and the cellist Alfredo Piatti in London.
+Wurm mainly gave concerts in Britain and Germany, where she lived until her death.
+She was praised for her exceptionally beautiful legato and in 1914 she published Praktische Vorschule zum Lehrwerk von Elisabeth Caland [Practical Preparation for the Manual of Elisabeth Caland] in Hanover which she was eager to promote.

 (J.M.N., translated by Th.
 H.)

 Cf. also the page on Mary Wurm at MUGI